Lea esta hoja informativa en español

 The baby should be tested for HIV when they are first born, at one month old, and at four months old.
 If they have two negative HIV tests by the time they are four months old, the baby is not living with HIV.
 If the baby has a positive viral load test, then the baby is living with HIV and should start HIV treatment right away.
 Many healthcare providers do an HIV antibody test when the baby is 12 to 18 months old even if they are not living with HIV, just to be sure that the antibodies from the birthing parent have cleared from the baby's immune system.

-It is possible to transmit HIV through breast milk, though the chances are extremely low (though not proven to be zero as in the case of sexual transmission) if you are on HIV drugs and your viral load is undetectable.
+It is possible to transmit HIV through breast milk, although the chances are low (though not proven to be zero as in the case of sexual transmission) if you are on HIV drugs and your viral load is undetectable.
 Breastfeeding while taking HIV drugs is the standard of care for women and other parents living with HIV in resource-limited areas of the world.
-In addition to the very low likelihood of HIV transmission, it has been shown to increase survival and well-being of their babies.
+In addition to the low likelihood of HIV transmission, it has been shown to increase survival and well-being of their babies.

-However, in high-resource settings like the US, Canada, and Western Europe, general HIV and public health guidelines have discouraged breastfeeding among women living with HIV.
+However, in high-resource settings like the US, Canada, and Western Europe, general HIV and public health guidelines have in the past discouraged breastfeeding among women living with HIV.
 The information available has often been confusing for those who may want to explore the option of breastfeeding (also called nursing, body feeding, or chestfeeding – a term that is inclusive of those who do not have breasts due to surgery or otherwise, or who may prefer language that is gender neutral).
-Parents may consider breast/chestfeeding for important emotional, cultural, family, and health reasons, even if they live in an area where formula is easily accessible.
+Parents may consider breast/chestfeeding for important emotional, cultural, family, and health reasons, even if they live in an area where formula is usually easily accessible.
 Please see our fact sheet Can I Breastfeed While Living with HIV? for more information on benefits and challenges of breast/chestfeeding while living with HIV.

 A significant change occurred in the US on January 31, 2023, when the Perinatal HIV Clinical Guidelines – which inform healthcare providers in their engagements specifically related to pregnancy, infant care, and HIV – were rigorously updated to:

-• reflect current knowledge about low likelihood of HIV transmission through breast milk when the breastfeeding person is taking HIV drugs and has an undetectable viral load;
+- reflect current knowledge about low likelihood of HIV transmission through breast milk when the breastfeeding person is taking HIV drugs and has an undetectable viral load;

-• discuss benefits of breast/chestfeeding; and
+- discuss benefits of breast/chestfeeding;

 In previous years, HIV treatment guidelines for the US, the UK, and other resource-rich countries had begun to include updates acknowledging the desire of some women living with HIV to breastfeed and suggesting ways for providers to support parents considering this option.
 For more information on this guidance, please see our fact sheet HIV Treatment Guidelines for Pregnant People and Their Infants.

 There are also many reasons why parents may choose a method other than breast/chestfeeding.
 It is true that you can still have a strong bond with your child even if you bottle feed.
-For more information, see our fact sheet on infant feeding options for birthing parents living with HIV.
+For more information, see our fact sheet on Infant Feeding Options for Birthing Parents Living with HIV.

 The WHO recommends that, if you breastfeed, breast milk should be the only source of food for your baby for the first six months of life.
-Between months six and 12, it recommends that the baby be introduced slowly to other foods until it is weaned from breast milk at 12 months (assuming the baby is receiving proper nutrition from regular food at that point).
+Between months six and 12, it recommends that the baby be introduced slowly to other foods until he/she is weaned from breast milk at 12 months (assuming the baby is receiving proper nutrition from regular food at that point).
 While breastfeeding, it is important that the birthing parent continue to take HIV drugs to limit the chances of passing HIV to their baby.

 It is also important not to feed your baby food that has been chewed first (pre-masticated) by someone who is living with HIV.
 Blood in the person's saliva can transmit HIV to your child.